Table of Contents

 |---|---|---|

-| Primary Focus | Behavioral engagement and intent | Profile fit and demographics |
+| Primary Focus | Behavioral engagement and intent signals | Profile fit and demographic characteristics |

-| Measurement Type | Numerical points (dynamic) | Letter grades A-F (static) |
+| Measurement Type | Numerical points that update dynamically | Letter grades A-F that remain static |

-| Update Frequency | Real-time with each interaction | Periodic based on profile changes |
+| Update Frequency | Real-time with each prospect interaction | Periodic updates based on profile changes |

-| Best Use Case | Prioritizing active prospects | Segmenting contact database |
+| Best Use Case | Prioritizing active prospects for immediate outreach | Segmenting contact database for nurturing tracks |

-| Sales Action Trigger | High scores prompt immediate outreach | Grades determine nurturing track |
+| Sales Action Trigger | High scores prompt immediate sales engagement | Grades determine appropriate nurturing sequence |

-| Integration Complexity | Requires behavioral tracking setup | Simpler firmographic data analysis |
+| Integration Complexity | Requires behavioral tracking and automation setup | Simpler implementation using firmographic data |

 Technology Stack and Platform Options